anshravalll/chatverse/README.md

     streamlit run src/ui.py
     ```

-All API endpoints are defined in `main.py`, with the primary endpoint for invoking the chatbot being `/invoke_chat`.
+All API endpoints are defined in `main.py` using flask, with the primary endpoint for invoking the chatbot being `/invoke_chat`.

 ## JSON Schema for `/invoke_chat` Endpoint